-Your gravel shed foundation should be 12″ wider all the way around the building.
+Your gravel shed foundation should be 12″ wider than your shed, all the way around the building.
 That means if your shed measures 8’x12′, your foundation should measure 10’x14′.
 There are good reasons for this which we’ll explain below.

 In cases where your shed has an extra large overhang, you may want to make your foundation big enough so that the water that runs off the roof runs onto the stone pad.
-Another option in this case would be to add a gutter and downspout to control the runoff.
+Of course, you always have the option to add a gutter and downspout to control the runoff.